CS3219-AY2526Sem1/cs3219-ay2526s1-project-g01/ai/usage-log.md

 - Designed the general approach to integration
 - Validated that a question is sent from question service's existing questions
 - Validated that the question sent matches the criteria specified by both users

 ---

+## Entry 58

+# Date/Time:

+2025-11-03 03:00

+# Tool:

+GitHub Copilot (model: Claude Sonnet 4.5)

+# Prompt/Command:

+Give code to so that during the matching topic and difficulty selection, users can only see and select live topics available from the question-service.
+Help me to also capitalise the first letter of each word for the topics returned.
+Topics rendered should be of equal size, dynamic to changes in screen size.

+# Output Summary:

+- Added useEffect in TopicsComponent to fetch available topics from question service.
+- Added a capitlize function
+- Replaced flex flex-wrap with grid grid-cols-[repeat(auto-fill,minmax(200px,1fr))]

+# Action Taken:

+- [ ] Accepted as-is
+- [x] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated that matching page displays the actual topics available in question service
+- Validated that if a new topic is added to quesiton service, a refresh of the matching page will reflect the new topic

+---

+## Entry 59

+# Date/Time:

+2025-11-03 04:00

+# Tool:

+GitHub Copilot (model: Claude Sonnet 4.5)

+# Prompt/Command:

+When user 1 clicks search for a specified difficulty and topic, and when user 2 clicks search for the same difficulty and topic after user 1, user 1 gets the correct error message that the topic + difficulty specified has no such question in question service.
+But user 2 gets a timedout message, which is wrong since 5 minutes has not passed.
+Help me to reflect the correct error message for both users.

+# Output Summary:

+- Modified checkStatus(), removed immediate cleanup when "failed" status is detected, and returns "failed" status without deleting session
+- Modified "failed" status handling: When user receives "failed" status, it shows error message to user, calls endSession(userId) to clean up their side of the session
+Resets to idle state, thereby cleaning up independently when they see the error

+# Action Taken:

+- [x] Accepted as-is
+- [ ] Modified
+- [ ] Rejected

+# Author Notes:

+- Validated that error message is the same for both users

+---